-Celebrated on the fourth Saturday of September every year since 1994, National Public Lands Day has traditionally been the largest single-day volunteer effort.
-And despite the impact of COVID-19 on NPLD last year, some great work was still done!
-In fact, 77,267 people participated across a total of 108 virtual events and 188 in-person events.
+Celebrated on the fourth Saturday of September every year since 1994, National Public Lands Day has traditionally been the largest single-day volunteer effort for public lands to help restore and improve public lands around the country.

-The day is put on by the National Environmental Education Foundation with the goals of:
+The day is put on by the National Environmental Education Foundation (NEEF) with the goals of:

 - Celebrating connection between people and their community’s green space

 - Encouraging use of open space for education, recreation, and health

 How to celebrate National Public Lands Day

 Well, we’ve spoiled one of the ways already, but there’s more!
 According to the NEEF, “during the height of the COVID-19 pandemic, America’s public lands acted as a safe haven for recreation, conversation, and the simple enjoyment of being outside the confines of our homes.
 In a time of disconnectedness and uncertainty, the outdoors brought people together and deepened our appreciation for the important role these spaces play in our lives.
 Now it’s time for us to return the favor.”
 This year’s theme is Giving Back Together, and the day will be filled with virtual, in-person, and hybrid happenings of many kinds.